ibm-cloud-docs/event-notifications/en-destination-sms.md

 ## SMS segment
 {: #en-destinations-sms-segment}

-SMS segments are character batches (of length 160 characters) of an SMS message, used by carriers to measure the size of the message.
+SMS segments are 160-character batches that carriers use to measure the length of an SMS message.

 If a message contains fewer than 160 characters, it is considered one SMS segment.
 If a message contains more than 160 characters, for example 200 characters, it is considered 2 segments: the first segment has 160 characters and the second segment has 40 characters.